schluppeck/dafni/Introduction.md

 	- can I use ``bash/unix``, ``matlab`` or another tool to automate?
 - just try things out - you'll learn tons in the process

 ---

+## For next time

+- make sure you pick a timeslot on **moodle** page.

+- make sure you complete screening form (and/or get in touch with any concerns)

+- to volunteer for a scan, send me an e-mail: <a href="mailto:denis.schluppeck@nottingham.ac.uk?subject=SPMIC-scanning%2014-feb">denis.schluppeck@nottingham.ac.uk</a>

+- next week: see you at `SPMIC` for your timeslot - if you don't know where on campus, google `SPMIC`... first hit is imaging centre w/ directions

+---